Melbourne Medicinal Cannabis Forum

-Speaking with Lucy Haslam, of UIC, we looking for potential parties / partners, i.e. medicinal cannabis manufacturers, suppliers etc in collaborating to help with a forum on the 22 June 2017.
-This will be chance for Victoria to shine, after all, my understanding is that the first 3 licenses, as Bill Turner of the ODC shared last week at RACI event, are all Victorian based.
+Speaking with Lucy Haslam, of UIC, we are looking for potential parties/partners, i.e., medicinal cannabis manufacturers, suppliers etc in collaborating to help with a forum on 22 June 2017.
+This will be a chance for Victoria to shine, after all, my understanding is that the first 3 licenses, as Bill Turner of the ODC shared last week at the RACI event, are all Victorian based.

-The 3-day UIC Symposium will provide you opportunity to hear from the world’s most informed speakers on the medical uses, current research, and science behind medicinal cannabis, it is a separate event to the forum.
-The Symposium Program will be suited to medical professionals, policy makers and the public including patients and carers.
+The 3-day UIC Symposium will provide you with an opportunity to hear from the world’s most informed speakers on the medical uses, current research, and science behind medicinal cannabis, it is a separate event to the forum.
+The Symposium Program will be suited to medical professionals, policymakers and the public including patients and carers.

 Feedback on the Sydney RACI Event

-On the 28th March, I attended a Royal Australian Chemical Institute (RACI) event on medicinal cannabis in Sydney, it was an enjoyable and very informative afternoon, if you are interested in this event or future events follow this link here as far as I can tell there are no presentations available yet.
+On the 28th of March, I attended a Royal Australian Chemical Institute (RACI) event on medicinal cannabis in Sydney, it was an enjoyable and very informative afternoon.

-Several TGA and Office of Drug Control presented, as well as eminent researchers, what struck me again is that this is a grass root movement.
-It is people like Lucy Haslam, with deeply personal experiences (as told on ABC Australian Story), lobbying government to change the legislation and regulation to permit Medicinal Cannabis into Australia.
+Several TGA and Office of Drug Control presented, as well as eminent researchers, what struck me again is that this is a grassroots movement.
+It is people like Lucy Haslam, with deeply personal experiences, lobbying government to change the legislation and regulation to permit Medicinal Cannabis into Australia.

 Bill Turner informed attendees that 3 licenses had been granted to Victorian companies and they had received 48 applications from 35 companies, and the ODC confirmed that there have been only 12 manufacturing license applications.